Updated 28 October 2020

-Biocair, along with two other companies, has been awarded a contract for the express freight service to deliver medicines and medical products within 24 to 48 hours if there's a no-deal Brexit.
+Biocair has been awarded a contract for the express freight service to deliver medicines and medical products within 24 to 48 hours, in case of a no-deal Brexit.

 Contracts have been awarded to UPS, DFDS and Biocair for the Department of Health and Social Care’s express freight service.
 The new service will help to ensure that patients and care providers have access to medicines and medical products after Brexit.

 As part of the service, Biocair will be relied upon to transport vital medicines and medical products from the location they are produced to the point they are needed within 24 to 48 hours, to meet any urgent needs that might arise.

 The express freight service provides access to Biocair's specialised express logistics networks that is capable of moving a wide range of medicines, devices and products required for the delivery of safe, high-quality care for patients across the UK.

 Via this express freight service, the NHS will have access to:

 - Next-day delivery on small consignments, including temperature-controlled or hazardous products

 - Specialist services, including hand-delivered courier services if needed